New York E-2 Visa Lawyers for Business Setup and Investment

 (2) Employment Agreements protect the business from costly litigation and can prevent employees from leaving with your customer lists and business "secrets"; and

-(3) They make it clear that employment is "at will" and can be terminated at eny time (typically with a few weeks' notice).
+(3) They make it clear that employment is “at will” and can be terminated at any time (typically with a few weeks' notice).

-• Connecting to Local Resources>A firm with a local presence can assist you to connect to local resources you will need to operate your business.
+• Connecting to Local Resources.
+A firm with a local presence can assist you in connecting to the local resources you will need to operate your business.

 For some things a firm with a presence in New York is less essential: